 After the procedure

 Recovery times vary depending on the individual and type of donation.
-But most blood stem cell donors are able to return to their usual activities within a few days to a week after donation.
+But most donors can return to their usual activities within days to weeks after donation.

 Becoming a donor is a serious commitment.
 It's difficult to predict the outcome for someone who receives the donation, but it's possible your donation can help save a life.